Air Quality Report (As of 7am)

 Good to moderate for all reporting areas.

-… for the immediate coast of Santa Cruz & Monterey Counties from through Wednesday evening.
+…for the immediate coast on the north side of Monterey Bay from Friday morning through Saturday evening.

 **High Surf Advisory**

 …for the immediate coast of Monterey County from 11AM Friday until 7PM Saturday